 Section 8: The Sharper Image

-In this section Justin shows how to take sharper photos using a tripod, remote shutter release and focus lock.
+In this section Justin shows how to take sharper photos using an iPhone tripod, remote shutter release and focus lock.
 The second video applies these tips for macro photography in particular.

 Section 9: Creative Exposure – Silhouette